Amp'd Mobile: Sponsorship

 Amp'd Mobile was the sponsor of VH1's comedy-skit show: "Acceptable TV."
 Its name, brand, and mascot "Clarity the Amp'd Mobile Dog" were included in many of the show's skits during the Spring 2007 season.
 The mascot was actually created as a joke, which was later approved by Amp'd Mobile.
 Amp'd Mobile also sponsored an up-and-coming talented beatboxer known as "nemesis" he had downloadable content on the Amp'd Live network where he gave beatboxing lessons and conducted on camera celebrity interviews and red carpet events, he hosted many events for Amp'd Mobile and was sponsored from 2005 through 2007.
 Amp'd Mobile was also a prominent advertiser at Ultimate Fighting Championship events.

 Amp'd Mobile was the title sponsor for the American Motorcyclist Association (AMA) Supercross series for 2006 and 2007.
 Monster Energy became the title sponsor for the 2008 season.
 Amp'd was also a personal sponsor of Chad Reed and other professional Motocross riders.
 It was also one of the sponsors of the PBR's Built Ford Tough Series during the 2007 season; it was also the first year that the BFTS hosted an event in New York City's Madison Square Garden, and for 2007 only the event was named the Amp'd Mobile Invitational.

 Criticism

 Customer service

 A major complaint about Amp'd Mobile was its lack of customer service.
-Problems activating the service and plans not matching those advertised on the company's web site had been reported.
-Actually getting in contact with customer service seemed to be a large issue.
+Problems activating the service and plans not matching those advertised on the company's website had been reported.
+Getting in contact with customer service proved to be a large issue.
 Many customers claimed to have found themselves on hold via phone support for hours, only to be hung up on.
 Also, instances of mail-in rebates being "lost" or never fulfilled had been reported.
 Amp'd customer service was contracted to ClientLogic at launch.

 Support was later handled by Sento Corporation, but some time after the bankruptcy filing this support had ended, which had forced Sento to lay off around 200 people in Albuquerque, New Mexico and Orem, Utah.